TheBodger/MMM-AudioProxy/README.md

   ```

 ### Additional Notes

+Other proxy servers can be used, change the proxyBase to the required URL that receives a target of the actual DLNA address and audio details.

 This comes with a Utilities library containing a function to convert a DLNA address into a proxy address.